andresvinarta/referencefinder/README.md

 ## How to use

 1. **Install the Package**:
-   To add the Reference Finder package to your project, use the Package Manager and add the GitHub repository URL.
+   - Add the Reference Finder package to your project by using the Package Manager and adding via the GitHub repository URL.

 2. **Access the Tool**:
    - Open your Unity project with the package installed.